tylerharter/cs301-projects/spring19/p6/README.md

 ## Q3: which wine varieties are produced by Spain?

-Answer in the form of a list containing no duplicates.
+Answer in the form of a list containing no duplicates (for this and future questions).

-TODO: Lets look at what varieties of wine are produced by individual countries by performing a filtering operation.
-Using the API provided, print varieties of wines produced by `Spain`.
-Ensure that there are no repeated entries in your output.
-You can do this by writing a function to remove duplicates form your output.
-Writing ths function will help you in questions that follow.

-## Q4:
-For this question you are required to perform string search operation on wine description field.
-Use the API provided to get a list of wineries which make wines having the black-fruit aroma.
-You can use `black-fruit aroma` as search string to search in the description field.
-Make sure your final list has no repeated entries!

-## Q5 (8 points):

-Search the dataset to identify and output the country that makes the costliest wine.
+## Q4: which wineries contain the phrase `black-fruit aroma` in the description?

+## Q5: in which country is the single costliest wine produced?

-## Q6 (5 points):
+## Q6 TODO:
 Print wineries which make wines which have `blackberry aroma`.
 This time, however, print the names after removing all spaces from the names.
 For example, if `Patricia Green Cellars` is one of the entries in your list, it should be converted to `PatriciaGreenCellars`.
 We recommend you write a dedicated function to do this as it will help you to answer the next question

-## Q7 (7 points):
+## Q7: which wine varieties are anagrams of the phrase "antibus governance"?

-If you liked Professor Langdon's adventures in Da Vinci code you'll like this one:) Search the dataset and print Which wine varieties are anagrams of the phrase `antibus governance`?
-An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+If you liked Professor Langdon's adventures in Da Vinci Code, you'll like this one. :)

+An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, using all the original letters exactly once.
-(Read more here : https://en.wikipedia.org/wiki/Anagram).
-For this question, you need to convert both the strings you are comparing to lowercase, strip spaces from them and then check for them being anagrams.
-NOTE: RETAIN spaces when you print your final output!

-## Q8 (3 points):
+(Read more here: https://en.wikipedia.org/wiki/Anagram).
+For our purposes, we'll ignore case and spaces when considering whether two words are anagrams of each other.

+Hint: although you'll need to loop over all the names to check for anagrams, checking whether a single word is an anagram of another word does not require writing a loop.
+So if you're writing something complicated, review the string methods and sequence operations to see if there is a short, clever solution.

+Consider writing a function to solve Q7 and Q8 with the same code.

-Following the same rules as above output wine varieties that are anagrams of the phrase `Banned Petrol Mill`.
+## Q8: which wine varieties are anagrams of the phrase "Banned Petrol Mill".

-## Q9 (5 points):
-Which variety is the best rated wine made by `USA`?
+## Q9: what is the highest-rated wine variety made in "US"?

-## Q10 (5 points):
+The rating is represented by the `points` column in the dataset.

+Your answer should be in the form of a Python list.
+If there is a single best, that list should contain that single best variety.
+If multiple varieties tie for best, the list should contain all that tie.

+Consider writing a function to solve Q9 and Q10 with the same code.

-Which variety is the best rated wine made by `Spain`?
+## Q9: what is the highest-rated wine variety made in "Spain"?

 ## Q11 (5 points):
 Write a function that calculates average points per dollar for all wines made by a winery and then